 Emoji can convey a wide range of sentiments, but what if you want something specific, something not available among the typical slate of emoji?
 It is possible to make your own emoji, albeit with some restrictions.
 Here’s how.
+Also, check out our guide on making your own emoji within Android.

 Use a messaging service that allows for custom emoji